A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues: Key Techniques in Federated Analytics

-\textbf{Sampling.} To aggregate insights across these distributed clients, FA often utilizes sampling techniques in terms of enhancing privacy and improving performance.
+Data sampling is the process of selecting a subset of data points from a larger dataset to analyze or draw conclusions about the whole, often to reduce computational cost while maintaining statistical representativeness \cite{noor2022simple,meister2023locally}.
+To aggregate insights across these distributed clients, FA often utilizes sampling techniques in terms of enhancing privacy and improving performance.
 There's also an optimization-wise problem for sampling techniques and the accuracy as shown in figure \ref{fig_sampling}.
 1) When sampling is utilized, the total amount of data decreases so that the privacy budgets are amplified.
 The accuracy of results is improved since the federated data are less perturbed with more privacy budget.
 2) While intuitively, less data analyzed leads to more variance in the results where sampling may cause accuracy reduction.